gregprosser/infosecinstitute-writeups/level9/README.md

 If we enter `root` in the username field and `attack`, we get a popup that says: `ssaptluafed_sigalf_cesofni`, which if we reverse gives us our flag.

+Also, as mentioned in the *Bonus* section in the top level write-up, you can use `level15` to solve this level by viewing the source code of the page.

 ## Flag

 `infosec_flagis_defaultpass`